-- Move the Do Not Disturb slider to On
+- In iOS 6, move the Do Not Disturb slider to On

 This technique simply lets you turn the feature on at that moment.
 It doesn't allow the most useful feature: scheduling your Do Not Disturb time.
 To do that, you need to let how to use the feature.

 Using Do Not Disturb